-New Way Air Bearings now offers externally pressurized air bearings for non-contact support of rotors during balancing operations.
-The non-contact air bearings eliminate damage to the rotor from hard rollers and the mess of oil film bearings in vacuum chambers.
-Most importantly the air bearings provide a more precise axis of rotation with a cleaner signal for higher resolution in balancing.
+We combine our radial air bearings, which utilize Porous Media TechnologyTM, with adaptive hardware to eliminate damage to the rotor from contact with hard rollers and the mess of oil film bearings in vacuum chambers.
+Most importantly the air bearings provide a more precise axis of rotation with a cleaner signal for high-resolution balancing.

-For instance, combined errors from runout of the four supporting rollers cause asynchronous motion errors of the supported rotor that often exceeds .001 of an inch.
-Alternatively, with the rotor supported on air bearings, the roundness of the journal (often .0001 of an inch or better) is the only rotating reference surface and so the motion errors will be synchronous and averaged, so there will be less than one tenth of amplitude of the hard rollers’ motion errors.
+For instance, combined errors from run out of the four supporting rollers cause asynchronous motion errors of the balancing rotor that often exceeds .001 of an inch.
+Alternatively, with the rotor supported on air bearings, the roundness of the journal (often .0001 of an inch or better) is the only rotating reference surface so the errors in motion will be synchronous and averaged to less than one-tenth of the amplitude of the hard rollers’ motion errors.
 This results in a clean signal that is exactly the same each revolution, allowing for a finer resolution in balancing.

-A rotor supported on rollers will also see some axial forces from misalignments of the rollers.
+A rotor supported on rollers will also see some axial forces from misalignments of those rollers.
 Changes in this axial force, say from changes in unbalance force, are likely to be almost synchronous, but out of phase enough to obscure balance resolution.
 Air bearings impart zero axial force on the rotor, avoiding this error source.
-The radial friction is also near zero and so the heavy spot finds the low point of rotation when the air pressure is supplied to the air bearings.
-This improves the resolution in static balancing by an order of magnitude, because the static breakaway coefficient of friction of air bearings is 10 times lower than that of rolling elements for a typical roller stand, or horizontal-way static balancing set-up.
+The radial friction is also near zero so the heavy spot finds the low point of rotation when the air pressure is supplied to the air bearings.
+This improves the resolution in static balancing by an order of magnitude because the static breakaway coefficient of friction is 10 times lower than that of rolling elements for a typical roller stand or horizontal-way static balancing set-up.

-An additional and very practical benefit of replacing the hard rollers with air bearings is that the rotor can be supported on its bearing journals without fear of damage to the bearing surface from point contact with a hard roller or from contamination between the rolling surfaces at speed.
-Balance Bearing faces are made from graphite, presenting a relatively soft, large contact area and non-scoring bearing surface should contact occur.
+An additional and very practical benefit of replacing the hard rollers with air bearings is that the rotor can be supported on its bearing journals without fear of damage to the bearing surface from point contact with a hard roller or from contamination between the rolling surfaces at high speeds.
+Balance bearing faces are often made from graphite which presents a large, soft contact area along with a non-scoring bearing surface should contact occur.

-In high speed or “at speed” balancing, the stiffness and damping function of the support bearings becomes critical for good balancing (Fig. 5).
-At least partly for this reason, large rotors are often balanced on their operational hydrodynamic oil bearings, although hydrodynamic oil bearings can make an oily mess of the rotor in vacuum environments.
+In high speed or “at speed” balancing, the stiffness, and damping function of the support bearings becomes critical for good balancing.
+This is why large rotors are often balanced on operational hydrodynamic oil bearings even though these oil bearings can make a mess of the rotor in vacuum or cleanroom environments.
 This is especially an issue for motors and generators with electrical windings, but oil is still a mess for any bladed roller.
-The air bearings eliminate the need to flood, contain and collect oil in vacuum, yet use so little air that vacuum pressure in the bunker is not affected.
+Air bearings eliminate the need to flood, contain, and collect oil in a vacuum, and use so little air that vacuum pressure in the bunker is not affected.